david-baylibre/concourse-rsync-resource/README.md

 * `port`: *Optional* Server SSH port, default is port 22
 * `base_dir`: *Required* Base directory in which to place the artifacts
 * `user`: *Required* User credential for login using ssh
+* `exclude`: *Optional* Files excluded while computing the version.
+A `git pull` modifies files timestamp in `.git` directory for instance if no new version is available, the content remains the same.
+This leads to a new version everytime which is not desired.
+Excluded files are synced along other files.
 * `private_key`: *Required* Key for the specified user
 * `disable_version_path`: default is `false`.
 Then `false` `out` will put content in a directory named by the version name.
 This directory is omitted when this option is enabled.
 Note that `check` and `in` origins will treat all the files in the `base_dir` as versions in this case.